rollun-com/docker-limits/README.md

 ## Architecture overview

-After start, application will listen on output of `docker stats` command of docker.

-Depending on containers resources consumption application can stop containers -
+After start, application will execute docker stats once per minute (debatable) and depending on containers resources consumption application can stop containers -

 if container breaches specified limit (in override or defaults section) - container will be stopped. if overall memory consumption will breach limit (in override or defaults section) - top container by memory consumption will be stopped.